Modern Slavery Statement

 Due diligence requires that action is taken that it is generally considered to be reasonable to ensure that our supply chains are free of the taint of modern slavery and human trafficking.

-We have undertaken a review of our procurement processes and have identified opportunities to embed both the assessment and reduction of risks of modern slavery and human trafficking in our supply chains into our operations.
+We have recently updated our procurement processes and have identified Modern Slavery Act compliance as an element of our criteria considered as part of our evaluation process.
+This supports both the assessment and reduction of risks of modern slavery and human trafficking in our supply chains into our operations.

 We have assessed our risk of modern slavery and human trafficking in our organisation and supply chains as low on the basis that: